dustinpfister/blog_posts/_posts/electronjs-browser-window.md

 ## What to know first before reading more on Browser Window

 The example that I am writing about in this post is a little more advanced then the hello world example that I made first.
 This is very much the second post on electronjs that I have wrote thus far, so much of what I am writing about here has to do with what the next steps are after getting stared with electron with a very basic example that just displays a message in a browser window.
+So I am taking some liberties here and assuming that you have at least a little experience thus far working with electron.

 ## 1 - The main javaScript file